prod-moira/dom-netninja/README.md

     - Keep your panel IDs consistent with your `data-target` values.
     - Manage active states for both tabs and panels so the UI updates visually and functionally.
 - **Note**: Clear feature for `add-book` was added.

+## 18: Vid 18 • DOMContentLoaded Event
+- This event fires when the *initial HTML document has been completely loaded and parsed*, without waiting for external resources like images, stylesheets, or iframes to finish loading.
+- In `app.js` or any DOM script:
+    - `document.addEventListener('DOMContentLoaded', function() { ... });`
+        - Listens for the `DOMContentLoaded` event on the `document` object.
+        - The callback inside will run only after the HTML is fully loaded into the DOM.
+    - Useful when you place your script in the `<head>` or when you want to ensure *all DOM elements exist* before running your code.
+- Extra Notes:
+    - Faster than the `load` event, which waits for all resources (images, CSS, etc.) to finish loading.
+    - Not needed if you place your `<script>` right before the closing `</body>` tag, since the DOM will already be ready by then.
+- Best Practice:
+    - Use `DOMContentLoaded` when manipulating DOM elements early, especially if your JS is loaded in the `<head>`.
+    - Avoid using it unnecessarily when scripts are already at the end of the document.